DRIVING RESOURCE EFFICIENCY

 Climate change risks and opportunities

-Based on a high-level assessment by a climate change consulting group, we have deduced the potential impact of climate change on our operations.
-The framework used for the assessment is one developed by the Task Force on Climate-related Financial Disclosures, which defines two main categories of exposure:
+Based on a high-level assessment by a climate change consulting group during FY24, we have deduced the potential impact of climate change on our operations.
+The framework used for the assessment is one developed by the Task Force on Climate-related Financial Disclosures, which has now been embedded into IFRS S2, which defines two main categories of exposure:

-From an opportunity perspective, self-generated/internally generated renewable energy provides us with a high-return capital allocation opportunity and mitigates potential interruptions in energy supply, which would enhance our position as a reliable local supplier.
+From an opportunity perspective, self-generated/internally generated renewable energy provides us with an attractive capital allocation opportunity and mitigates potential interruptions in energy supply, which would enhance our position as a reliable local supplier.

 Our strategic response to climate change risks and opportunities